-Vinmar International, a Houston-owned petrochemical marketer and distributor, is leasing a 500,000 square foot facility on approximately 40 acres in the District.
+Vinmar is leasing a 500,000 square foot facility on approximately 40 acres in the District.
 Vinmar has entered into an agreement with the District assuring the District that it will maintain a certain level of taxable value or make a compensating payment to the District.
 To date, Vinmar has satisfied the taxable value requirement.